 When people are motivated to deliver, aligned with the organization’s purpose, and the organization is willing to trust them and give them the flexibility to do their job in the best way possible, we find accountability is no longer something that needs to be demanded of them or artificially enforced.
 It’s a natural outcome from a highly engaged team.

 Remote work on a global scale isn’t without its headaches.
 Engagement, for one, needs to be actively fostered.
 Sustaining a healthy remote work culture isn’t easy.
 And finding the right people with the right mindset, aligned goals, qualifications and experience levels is a challenge faced by the entire organization—hiring the right people for remote is really, really hard.

 Not everyone will be a good fit.
 At Axelerant, we hire only the top one percent of applicants.
-We’re careful to hire only applicants who are closely aligned with our organizational values; this includes a 30–90 day trial hire period.
+We’re careful to hire only applicants who are closely aligned with our organizational values and help them adjust during a 90-day onboarding period.

 We help our team members identify clear goals, set Key Performance Indicators (KPIs), establish ways to track progress, and retrospect regularly.
 All our engineers have a mentor assigned to them, to help them grow their skills and overcome any challenges.
 We’re also generous with providing them opportunities to advance their knowledge and meet others in the industry.

 There will be times when people will struggle and processes will fail.
 To function seamlessly, teams cannot depend only on people for accountability, but also the system.
 If there is a gap, the system has to be engineered in such a way that all relevant information is captured, and challenges are highlighted early.
 Here's an example from one of our Officevibe dashboards, that helps us track and measure team health and live feedback weekly, for example.